Tony Trimingham arrived in Australia in 1968 as a ten pound pom from the English Lake District.

 Louise's involvement with FDS commenced in 2013 when she was appointed as the Accounts Manager.

 Louise's account days are filled with payroll, invoicing, bookkeeping, processing payments and record keeping.
-Whilst her administration days are filled with telephone calls, mail outs, data entry, general office duties and most importantly making a good coffee!

 Prior to FDS, Louise spent the past 12 years operating a Bookkeeping /Accounting Business to a diverse range of businesses within the Blue Mountains area.
 In 2013, she completed a Degree in Management (BAM).
 In 2015, Louise plans to continue her studies by entering into the CPA program, providing her with more knowledge and experience.

-In order to keep up with her 11-year-old son Jack and their two dogs, she keeps herself fit.
+In order to keep up with her year son Jack and their two dogs, she keeps herself fit.
 She enjoys simple pleasures, like sharing a meal and having a laugh with family and friends.

 After becoming a member in 2014, Devushka joined the FDS team and is now a Family Support Worker in Queensland.